imalitavakoli/learn-es6/README.md

 // ES6 has nicer syntax:
 function foo(x=0, y=0) {
-  // NOTE: y is 0 if not passed (or passed as undefined) }
+  // y is 0 if not passed (or passed as undefined)
+}

 // In ES6, you can use destructuring in parameter definitions and the code